Driving Without a Valid License or on a Suspended License in New York

 New York prohibits driving without a valid license, whether the license was suspended, revoked, or never issued.
 This article explains what constitutes these violations, the possible penalties, and the exemptions to the rule.

-Exceptions.
-A non-resident driver with a valid driver's license from his or her home state or country can drive in the state without a New York license, subject to New York age restrictions.
-Additionally, those operating farming vehicles, emergency response vehicles, and some military vehicles can be exempt from certain licensing requirements.
+Non-resident drivers with a valid driver's license from their home state or country can drive in the state without a New York license, subject to New York age restrictions.
+Additionally, those operating some military vehicles can be exempt from certain licensing requirements.
+(N.Y.
+Veh. & Traf.
+Law §§ 250, 251 (2025).)

-Second-degree AUO.
 Violators who were suspended for a DWI (driving while intoxicated), DWI test refusal, or for having three failure-to-appear suspensions are guilty of a second-degree AUO.
-This carries a fine of $500 to $1,000 and seven to 180 days in jail.
+This is a misdemeanor that carries a fine of $500 to $1,000 and 7 to 180 days in jail.
+The court also may impose probation for a second-degree AUO in some cases.
+(N.Y.
+Veh. & Traf.
+Law § 511 (2025).)

 • commission of a second-degree AUO while under the influence of alcohol or drugs

-• having ten or more suspensions for failing to appear or pay fines
+• driving while suspended and while having 10 or more suspensions for failing to appear or pay fines

 • driving while revoked for a DWI conviction, and